• Skip to main content

 Sample B-STAR Answer

-Question: Can you give an example of a time when you had to influence senior stakeholders to adopt your approach?
+Question: Can you give an example of when you had to communicate a difficult message?

 Answer:

 Note: Your answer should be more detailed.
-If you’d like to see more detailed example answers, check out our Civil Service guide.
+If you’d like to see more examples, check out our Civil Service guide.

 Why This Answer Works